Zimbra/zimbra-zimlet-rocketchat/README.md

       systemctl start nginx

+## Choose your domain wisely

+During 2020 Google and various vendors have been pushing the requirement to set cookies with the SameSite and Secure attributes.

+RocketChat sets cookies on the client via Javascript and does not support configuring the SameSite attribute, which is needed for it to run on a different domain than Zimbra.
+This means that RocketChat needs to be installed on a subdomain similar to Zimbra.
+Aka zimbramail.example.com and rocketchat.example.com will work, zimbramail.example.io and rocketchat.example.com will not work.

 ## Setting up Zimbra
 For this you need to set-up the Java server extension copy it from https://github.com/Zimbra-Community/zimbra-rocket/releases to /opt/zimbra/lib/ext/rocket/rocket.jar ( and make sure this is the only jar in this folder) then create a text file /opt/zimbra/lib/ext/rocket/config.properties with the contents: